-The Michigan Department of Environmental Quality (MDEQ) has begun a statewide initiative to test drinking water from all schools that use well water and community water supplies.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) has begun a statewide initiative to test drinking water from all schools that use well water and community water supplies.
 The test is looking for a group of manmade chemicals called per-and polyfluoroalkyl substances (PFAS).
-MDEQ is taking this precautionary step of testing these drinking water sources to determine if public health actions are needed.
+EGLE is taking this precautionary step of testing these drinking water sources to determine if public health actions are needed.

 A toolkit containing communication templates was developed to help water suppliers notify customers of this process and testing results.
 This is a resource available to your water supply if you choose, it is not required that you use these templates.
 All templates can be modified to fit your water supply needs.
 Below is a description of the documents included in this toolkit.